Bio

 Abstract (click to expand): Calls for conscious capitalism have spurred numerous innovations in firm governance.
 In this study, we assess whether there is a cost to investors for one such innovation—state-level constituency statutes that permit board members to consider the interests of all stakeholders—not just shareholders—when making decisions.
 As competing demands from stakeholders increase, we argue monitoring by boards will be hampered, resulting in reduced transparency to investors by managers.
 Using a sample of U.S. publicly traded firms (1981-2010), we observe significant decline in transparency by firms incorporated in states with such statutes.
 While we find firms experiencing losses use conscious capitalism as an umbrella to remain opaque, firms that need financial markets for capital remain transparent despite such statutes.
 Our paper contributes to the debate on the ‘objective of the firm’ by showing that adopting stakeholder governance without addressing its challenges may lead to managerial entrenchment and affect transparency negatively.

-Conferences: AFA 2021 (Poster Session), FMA 2019, MFA 2021.
+Conferences: AFA 2021 (Doctoral Session), FMA 2019, MFA 2021.

 (with Sudip Gupta, Iftekhar Hasan, and Anthony Saunders)